microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/New-MgRiskDetection.md

     - `[GeoCoordinates <IMicrosoftGraphGeoCoordinates>]`: geoCoordinates
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Altitude <Double?>]`: Optional.
 The altitude (height), in feet,  above sea level for the item.
 Read-only.
       - `[Latitude <Double?>]`: Optional.
 The latitude, in decimal, for the item.
-Writable on OneDrive Personal.
+Read-only.
       - `[Longitude <Double?>]`: Optional.
 The longitude, in decimal, for the item.
-Writable on OneDrive Personal.
+Read-only.
     - `[State <String>]`: Provides the State where the sign-in originated.
 This is calculated using latitude/longitude information from the sign-in activity.
   - `[RequestId <String>]`: Request ID of the sign-in associated with the risk detection.
 This property is null if the risk detection is not associated with a sign-in.
   - `[RiskDetail <String>]`:
   - `[RiskEventType <String>]`: The type of risk event detected.
-The possible values are unlikelyTravel, anonymizedIPAddress, maliciousIPAddress, unfamiliarFeatures, malwareInfectedIPAddress, suspiciousIPAddress, leakedCredentials, investigationsThreatIntelligence, generic,adminConfirmedUserCompromised, mcasImpossibleTravel, mcasSuspiciousInboxManipulationRules, investigationsThreatIntelligenceSigninLinked, maliciousIPAddressValidCredentialsBlockedIP, and unknownFutureValue.
+The possible values are unlikelyTravel, anonymizedIPAddress, maliciousIPAddress, unfamiliarFeatures, malwareInfectedIPAddress, suspiciousIPAddress, leakedCredentials, investigationsThreatIntelligence, generic,adminConfirmedUserCompromised, passwordSpray, impossibleTravel, newCountry, anomalousToken, tokenIssuerAnomaly,suspiciousBrowser, riskyIPAddress, mcasSuspiciousInboxManipulationRules, suspiciousInboxForwarding, and unknownFutureValue.
+If the risk detection is a premium detection, will show generic.
 For more information about each value, see riskEventType values.
   - `[RiskLevel <String>]`: riskLevel
   - `[RiskState <String>]`: riskState
   - `[Source <String>]`: Source of the risk detection.
 For example, activeDirectory.
   - `[TokenIssuerType <String>]`: tokenIssuerType
-  - `[UserDisplayName <String>]`: Name of the user.
+  - `[UserDisplayName <String>]`: The user principal name (UPN) of the user.
   - `[UserId <String>]`: Unique ID of the user.
-The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[UserPrincipalName <String>]`: The user principal name (UPN) of the user.

 LOCATION <IMicrosoftGraphSignInLocation>: signInLocation